dougburks/debian-cinnaminty/README.md

 # Overview
-This is my own personal script for making Debian 13 Cinnamon a little more like Linux Mint.
+This is my own personal script for making Debian 13 Cinnamon a little more like Linux Mint and installing some of my personal favorite apps.
 It is my opiniated take on a desktop environment that balances the ideals of productivity, efficiency, and beauty.

 # Requirements
 This script assumes the following requirements: